Terahertz magneto-optical response in ferromagnetic Fe-Co-Al alloys: Results and discussion

 Now we present our results for ordered Fe-Co-Al alloys.
 We start by discussing the computed lattice constants and crystal structure of these alloys.
 Our results are shown in Table~\ref{table:magnetism}.
 Most of the ordered alloys we studied order in the bcc-derived structures B$_2$ and D0$_3$.\cite{Popova_2012,IKEDA2002198,okamoto2016supplemental} The B$_2$ structure is a bcc-derived structure with two atoms in the primitive unit cell.
-This structure is therefore present in alloys with 1--1 ratio of two elements.
-On the other hand, D0$_3$ structure contains four atoms in the primitive unit cell, so it is present in ordered binary alloys with 1--3 ratio of constituent elements, or 1--1--2 ratio in the case of ternary alloys.
-Among the ordered alloys we studied, the only ones that are not in the bcc-derived structure are: Al, FeAl$_{3}$, CoAl$_{3}$, Co, and Co$_{3}$Al. However three of these (Al, FeAl$_{3}$, and CoAl$_{3}$) are non-magnetic, regardless of their crystal structure, so their $\sigma_{xy}$ is identically zero.
+This structure is therefore present in alloys with the ratio of 1--1 of two elements.
+On the other hand, D0$_3$ structure contains four atoms in the primitive unit cell, so it is present in ordered binary alloys with the 1--3 ratio of constituent elements, or the 1--1--2 ratio in the case of ternary alloys.
+Among the ordered alloys we studied, the only ones that are not in the bcc-derived structure are Al, FeAl$_{3}$, CoAl$_{3}$, Co, and Co$_{3}$Al. However, three of these (Al, FeAl$_{3}$, and CoAl$_{3}$) are nonmagnetic, regardless of their crystal structure, so their $\sigma_{xy}$ is identically zero.
 Therefore, we don't discuss these cases in more detail.
 Next, in the case of Co, we explicitly showed that $\sigma_{xy}(\omega)$ is very similar in bcc and hcp structures.
-Therefore, for more consistent comparison with other members of the Fe-Co-Al family of compounds, we will show results for pure Co in its bcc structure.
+Therefore, for a more consistent comparison with other members of the Fe-Co-Al family of compounds, we will show results for pure Co in its bcc structure.
 Finally, we expect that the remaining exception, Co-rich Co$_3$Al, will also have $\sigma_{xy}(\omega)$ that doesn't strongly depend on the structure, so that we are justified in studying Co$_3$Al in the bcc-derived structure (and not in the lowest energy structure, the fcc-derived L1$_2$).

-We find that the computed lattice constants are close to the experimentally measured values.
-Small deviations, on the order of 1\% are due to approximate exchange-correlation functional in GGA, as well as due to thermal expansion, as the experimental data in Table~\ref{table:magnetism} are taken at room temperature.
+We find that the computed lattice constants are close to the values experimentally measured.
+Small deviations, on the order of 1\% are due to the approximations in our exchange-correlation functional, as well as thermal expansion, as the experimental data in Table~\ref{table:magnetism} are taken at room temperature.